gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 ### Sprint 2: Finish MVP's functionality
 - Timeline: 12/04 - 18/04
-- Goal: Add missing key functionality to the MVP
+- Goal: Add missing key functionality to the MVP and prepare for release
 - Rationale for user stories
-  -
+  - The second sprint served us to complete most of the key functionality for the MVP.
+  - We made sure it worked responsively in different devices because we were planning on releasing it to Bristol University students later on.
+  - We also implemented a cookie banner and a privacy policy page since we were planning to release it online and we were going to use third-party apps to track behaviour.
+  - Despite it not being essential, we took care of some usability details (i.e. scrollable lists) in order to discard a reason like poor usability when assessing why people went or did not go through the whole user flow.
 - User stories completed:
    - As a user, when I click on a food item I've searched for I want it to be added to my "binned" receipt so that it gets tracked when calculating how much I'm wasting
-   - As a user, I want to visualise the yearly forecasted cost of the food I've 'binned' for the week so that I gain perspective on the implications of my food consumption habits
    - As a user, I want to navigate back to the landing page once I've viewed the statistics page so that I can start the process again or have another user do it
    - These were 3 stories: As a user, when I navigate to the landing page, main, and stats pages from a mobile device, I want to continue understanding the application and be able to calculate how much money I'm wating yearly
    - As a user, when I get many results from a food item search, I want to be able to view them as a scrollable vertical list so that I can easily pick the one I am trying to find.
-   - As a user, I want to add and delete the number of items associated with a specific food item so that I match how much food I have wasted more accurately (plus and minus buttons)
+   - As a user, I want to add and subtract the number of items associated with a specific food item so that I match how much food I have wasted more accurately (plus and minus buttons)
    - As a user, when I navigate to the application, I want to have the option to deny cookies so that I have greater control of my private data
    - As a user, I want to know what is the applicaiton's privacy policy and what third-party applications are being used to track my data, so that I know that it is a trustworthy site
-   - As a user, if I waste more/less (yearly) than the average person I want to know by how much so that I get a better idea of how am I doing compared to the general UK population

-WHY THESE STORIES

 #### Highlights

-- highlight 1
-- highlight 2
+- Amost all core functionality implemented
+- Made the application responsive
-- highlight 3
+- highlight 3????

 #### Implementation
 Sprint 2 was where the features left out of the MVP were implemented, a user could search for a food item from the database but nothing would happened when it was clicked, similarly once a food item had been added to the 'binned' receipt based off of the design each food needed a plus and minus button to change the quantity.
 Clicking the calculate button needed to (as well as navigating to the stats page) send the 'binned' food items out to the database.
 Site responsiveness for all pages needed to be debugged to get the site working on many different displays (not just monitors).
 Some team members were having deployment issues with docker and not being able to access food items which also needed to be fixed.